-The student provided documentation of z lisable who the since of Disability Services.
-This disability is temporary, and, as such, does not meet the lefine on of disability in the Rehabilitation Act of 1973, Section 504, as amended, or the since is a h Disabilities Act.
+The student provided documentation of an event to the Office of Disability Services.
+This event was not deemed a disability because it does not meet the definition of a disability in the Rehabilitation Act of 1973, Section 504, as amended, or the Americans with Disabilities Act.

-Our office is reaching out the u and s suggesting that you provide her/him accommodations so that the situation does not fairly interview with either their learning process or their grading and evaluation.
+Our office is reaching out to you and is suggesting that you provide her/him accommodations so that the situation does not unfairly interfere with either their learning process or their grading and evaluation.

-If our office can help you provide accommodations, such as proctoring tests that the student might miss, please contact us.
+If you have any questions or if our office can help you provide accommodations, such as proctoring tests that the student might miss, please contact us.